sangnekim/erAIser/README.md

 The result video will be saved in `results`.

 ## References
-<p>Wang, Qiang, et al. "Fast online object tracking and segmentation: A unifying approach."
+- Wang, Qiang, et al. "Fast online object tracking and segmentation: A unifying approach."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
-2019.</p>
+2019.
-<p>Wang, Tianyu, et al. "Instance shadow detection."
+- Wang, Tianyu, et al. "Instance shadow detection."
 Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition.
-2020.</p>
+2020.

 ## Contributors
 <p>웹에 들어가는 members 그대로 사용하기</p>